loscrossos/core_bagel/README.md

 ## Pre-Requisites

 In general you should have your PC setup for AI development when trying out AI models, LLMs and the likes.
-If you have some experience in this area, you likely already fulfill most if not all of these items. visomaster has however light requirements on the hardware.
+If you have some experience in this area, you likely already fulfill most if not all of these items.

 ### Hardware requirements